home-assistant/developers.home-assistant/docs/documentation_standards.md

 * All examples should be formatted to be included in `configuration.yaml` unless explicitly stated.
   * Use capital letters and `_` to indicate that the value needs to be replaced.
 E.g., `api_key: YOUR_API_KEY` or `api_key: REPLACE_ME`.
   * If you know that the API key or value contains [control characters](https://en.wikipedia.org/wiki/YAML#Syntax), e.g., `#`, `[`, `?`, etc., wrap it in quotes and add a note.
-* Component and platform names should be a link to their respective documentation pages.
+* Integration and platform names should be a link to their respective documentation pages.

 Example configuration block